 We pole vault from the sublime into the ridiculous with the following descriptions, both of which make me wonder how these movies were ever made, but then there’s a movie about snakes on a plane, so go figure.

 First, a “traumatic accident leaves a couple in a surreal state of being that takes them on a disorienting journey through the duality of their shared moments.”
-I had to read this four times, and I’m still not sure what it means.
+I had to read that four times, and I’m still not sure what it means.
 The phrase “surreal state of being” sounds like something from Heidegger I had to read in graduate school.
 Now that I think of it, maybe it makes more sense in German.
 In any case, they lost me at “the duality of their shared moments.”
-I’m not interested in anybody’s duality of shared moments.
+I’m not interested in the duality of shared anything.
 Apart from the traumatic accident, this is definitely not something you’d find on Spike TV.

 Look, I don’t need things blowing up à la Bruce Willis and Jackie Chan.
 I just want to hear a story like every other human being.
 And, while we’re at it, why are there commas around “and everyone”?
 Gene, dude, where art thou?